-The Board has the statutory authority to levy and collect an annual ad valorem tax for maintenance of the District's improvements, if such maintenance tax is authorized by a vote of the District's electors.
-On November 7, 2006, voters in the District authorized the Board to levy such a maintenance tax in an amount not to exceed \$1.50 per \$100 assessed valuation.
-Such tax is in addition to taxes which the District is authorized to levy for paying principal of and interest on the Bonds, the Outstanding Bonds, and any additional unlimited tax bonds which may be issued in the future.
-The District levied a maintenance tax for 2018 in the amount of \$0.4575 per \$100 assessed valuation.
-Additionally, on November 7, 2006, voters in the District authorized the Board to levy a maintenance tax in an amount not to exceed \$0.10 per \$100 assessed valuation for purposes of maintaining recreational facilities in the District.
-To date, the District has not levied a maintenance tax for recreational purposes and currently has no plans to levy such tax.
+The Board of Directors of the District has the statutory authority to levy and collect an annual ad valorem tax for maintenance of the District's improvements, if such maintenance tax is authorized by a vote of the District's electors.
+On November 4, 2014, voters in the District authorized the Board to levy such a maintenance tax in an amount not to exceed \$0.75 per \$100 assessed valuation.
+Such tax is in addition to taxes which the District is authorized to levy for paying principal of and interest on the Outstanding Bonds, the Bonds and any additional bonds which may be issued in the future.
+The District levied a maintenance tax for 2018 in the amount of \$0.34 per \$100 assessed valuation.